 The diocese is underwriting the cost of this course and is providing all the resources, training and help for facilitators, who are usually LLMs (Readers) or clergy.
 There are two facilitators per group, which helps to ensures no session will be cancelled.

-Download the Leaflet, application for and details of how to run a course from this page.
+Download the course leaflet, application form and guidance on how to run a course

 Location and time

-The course is being run in various venues across the diocese, either for a particular parish, in a deanery or in the diocesan office in Ely.
+The course will run in various venues across the diocese, either for a particular parish, in a deanery or in the diocesan office in Ely.
 It depends on where the interest is.
 Most courses run either in the autumn or post-Easter, as travel is easier then, particularly in the more rural parts of the diocese.
-At least once a year, we will try to run a group in Ely and one in the Cambridge area.